liangwj2022/DevConnector/README.md

 # DevConnector
 This is a MERN stack application.
 It is a small social network app that includes authentication, profiles and forum posts.
+You can access the app using https://dashboard.heroku.com/apps/morning-tundra-98516

 # Quick Start 🚀